Dynamic Light Scattering

 Both dynamic light scattering (DLS) and small angle X-ray scattering (SAXS) measure scattering of electromagnetic radiation by an analyte.
 The incident beam excites electrons in the analyte and they emit the scattered light upon return to ground state.

-The X-rays in a SAXS measurement are more energetic and this experiment can yield size and information on the internal structure of the analyte.
+The X-rays in a SAXS measurement are highly energetic and this experiment can yield size and information on the internal structure of the analyte.

 Ready for more?